jasht1/Uni-Projects/Individual project/Notes/Literature Notes/@metcalfeW2007-HowDoesEarlyChronicKidneyDiseaseProgress.md

 ---
-category: literaturenote
+category: "literaturenote"
+title: "How does early chronic kidney disease progress?: A Background Paper prepared for the UK Consensus Conference on Early Chronic Kidney Disease"
 tags: 👁, 🖉
-citekey: metcalfeW2007-HowDoesEarlyChronicKidneyDiseaseProgress
+citekey: "metcalfeW2007-HowDoesEarlyChronicKidneyDiseaseProgress"
-imported: 2025-01-31 06:29
+imported: 2025-02-18 06:25
 ---

 # How does early chronic kidney disease progress?: A Background Paper prepared for the UK Consensus Conference on Early Chronic Kidney Disease